rehierl/node-tree-outliner/88-todos.md

 rank only with regards to the outline depth - not a presequent rank-infected sectioning node? - what would be the difference if any?

+plot twist: the essence of a rank value is to close sections

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes